fuyuncat/rquery/README.md

    - tan(x) : Normal function.
 Returns the tangent of an angle of x radians.<br />
    - tanh(x) : Normal function.
 Returns the hyperbolic tangent of x.<br />
    - tgamma(x) : Normal function.
 Returns the gamma function of x.<br />
-   - pi() : Normal function.
-Returns the value of PI.<br />

-   - dateformat(date) : Normal function.
+   - dateformat(date,format) : Normal function.
 Convert a date data to a string with the given format.<br />
    - timediff(date1,date2) : Normal function.
-Get the difference (in seconds) of two date.<br />
+Get the difference (in seconds) of two datetimes.<br />
    - addtime(date, number, unit) : Normal function.
 Increase a datetime, unit can be s-second(default),m-minute,h-hour,d-day,n-month,y-year, number can be positive or negative interger.<br />
    - now([anything]) : Normal function.
 Get current date time.
 If no parameter govien, it will only generate one value for whole result set.<br />
    - truncdate(date,seconds) : Normal function.
 Truncate a date a number is multiple of the given second number.<br />